Love Poems About Poems or Poems Love Poems

 Categories: poets,

-Friendship of Sunshine from Norway
+Friendship of Sunshine From Norway

 Like leaves on ivy vines and the taste of fine wine In our hearts fill with tales of fairies, love, and sunshine Leaving her beautiful inspiring presence behind A goldmine of fine array of poems, friendships of sunshine 3/2/2020 From the poem "Sunshine Smiles" posted 10/18/2016 A tribute to a very lovely lady Anne-Lise Andresen